Power management is a crucial consideration for mobile VR development.

 The length of time your application will be able to run before running into the thermal limit depends on two factors: how much work your app is doing, and what the clock rates are.
 Changing the clock rates all the way down only yields about a 25% reduction in power consumption for the same amount of work, so most power saving has to come from doing less work in your app.

 If your app can run at the (0,0) setting, it should never have thermal issues.
-This is still two cores at around 1 GHz and a 240 MHz GPU, so it is certainly possible to make sophisticated applications at that level, but Unity-based applications might be difficult to optimize for this setting.
+It is certainly possible to make sophisticated applications at that level, but Unity-based applications might be difficult to optimize for this setting.

 There are effective tools for reducing the required GPU performance:

 These all entail quality tradeoffs which need to be balanced against steps you can take in your application:

 In general, CPU load seems to cause more thermal problems than GPU load.
 Reducing the required CPU performance is much less straightforward.
 Unity apps should always use the multithreaded renderer option, since two cores running at 1 GHz do work more efficiently than one core running at 2 GHz.